 4. You Got F’d in the ASeason 8 Episode 4

-It's the Goth Kids to the rescue in this episode, when they reveal that the only proper way to dance is to shuffle with your arms at your side with your eyes fixed to the floor, occasionally taking a drag on your cigaret.
+It's the Goth Kids to the rescue in this episode when they reveal that the only proper way to dance is to shuffle with your arms at your side with your eyes fixed to the floor, occasionally taking a drag on your cigarette.
 The tallest Goth kid busts a move or two, and we are shown just how silly all those "dance-off" films are.
 If you hate the modern dance hype on tv, this one's for you.